mralexgray/twui/README.md

 ## Mysterious Trousers Fork

-We're currently using TwUI to build [Firhose](https://www.getfirehose.com/).
+We're currently using TwUI to build [Firehose](https://www.getfirehose.com/).
 As we fix bugs and make improvements we will list them here.
 If you have a fix or improvement that you'd like to contribute, please open a pull request and we'll merge it in.

 **Fixed:**
-- TUITextView: now calls super in drawRect.
+- (05/09/13) TUITextView: now calls super in drawRect.
 Multiple draws was making the text look thicker and thicker.
-- TUIStretchableImage: capInsets are now scaled based on retina/non-retina.
+- (05/09/13) TUIStretchableImage: capInsets are now scaled based on retina/non-retina.
-- TUIStretchableImage: variable names were wrong, referring to the wrong image slices.
+- (05/10/13) TUIStretchableImage: variable names were wrong, referring to the wrong image slices.
-- TUIButton: If a button is disabled, it no longer highlights the title on hover.
+- (05/10/13) TUIButton: If a button is disabled, it no longer highlights the title on hover.
-- TUIStretchableImage: fixed so that 9-slice images display correctly on retina displays.
+- (05/11/13) TUIStretchableImage: fixed so that 9-slice images display correctly on retina displays.

+**Added**
+- (05/11/13) TUITextView: added `lineSpacing` property.

 ## Setup